Create a Website Account - Manage notification subscriptions, save form progress and more.

 Each permit application shall also include proof of liability insurance, naming the City as an additional insured, with limits of at least one million dollars ($1,000,000) per person and three million dollars ($3,000,000) per occurrence.
 The City may modify this requirement to meet the risk of the particular Event.

 The Recreation Department shall approve or deny an application within fourteen (14) days of its submission, provided all the information required in the permit application has been submitted, along with proof of insurance and the payment of the permit fee.
 If the Recreation Department finds that the proposed Event will result in disturbance of the peace, or violation of law, or unreasonable interference with public travel, or unreasonable demand upon the personnel of the Police, Fire or Public Works Departments, including the cumulative cost and impact of permits granted previously during the year for other parades or special events, or unreasonable interference with the right of quiet enjoyment by the citizens in the use of their property, or that food will be prepared or served in violation of law, the permit shall not be issued; otherwise the City shall issue a permit.
+It is requested that no marketing or promotion of parades / races occur prior to City approval.

 The six month application period may be shortened by the Recreation Department for good cause shown, upon the written request of the applicant, stating the reasons therefor, and further, that the shortening of the permit application period would not be detrimental to the peace, health, safety and welfare of the City, in consideration of the factors set forth in this Chapter, the size of the proposed parade or special event, the proposed route, the length of time of the Event itself, and the time in which the City has to prepare and allocate its equipment, vehicles and manpower for the Event.